wp-plugins/siris-login-widget/readme.txt

 Add a custom Login and secured menu experience to your sidebar with ease.
 You can add as many Siris Login Widgets as needed.

 Usage:
-1. Install and activate Siris Login Widget
+1. Install and activate Siris Login Widget <br />
-2. Install, activate and register Jetpack from WordPress.com
+2. Install, activate and register Jetpack from WordPress.com <br />
-3. Go to Jetpack settings
+3. Go to Jetpack settings <br />
 	3a.
-Activate ‘Widget Visibility’ module
+Activate ‘Widget Visibility’ module <br />
-4. In the WordPress dashboard under Appearance Tab:
+4. In the WordPress dashboard under Appearance Tab: <br />
 	4a.
-Go to Menus under Appearance tab
+Go to Menus under Appearance tab <br />
 	4b.
-Create a new Menu
+Create a new Menu <br />
 	4c.
-Go to Widgets under Appearance tab
+Go to Widgets under Appearance tab <br />
 	4d.
-Add the Siris Login Widget
+Add the Siris Login Widget <br />
-5. In the Widget options, select the name of the menu you want to show
+5. In the Widget options, select the name of the menu you want to show <br />
 6. Select your visibility rules

 = Support =